we-hack-back/we-hack-back.github.io/README.md

-# we-hack-back.github.io
+#Our first step towards a safer tomorrow.
-Static webpage for teh beginning of a long road ahead.
+Static webpage for the beginning of a long road ahead.